Procedures for Service Animals

 While we make every effort to allow service animals access to all public areas, the people with the disabilities have certain responsibilities as well.
 The service animal is considered an extension of the person and therefore, must be compliant with the same public rules and regulations that the disabled person must comply with.
 So, just as a person cannot yell out loud and run around being disruptive in a restaurant or store, neither may a service animal.
 Management can ask the person to remove any service animal that is being disruptive or exhibiting threatening behavior just as they would ask any person to leave for the same reasons.
 Once the service animal has been removed, the person may reenter the establishment without the animal if they so choose.
 This same situation applies to all academic buildings on the Texas State University campus.
 Service animals are under the same Student Code of Conduct as the students.
 Faculty members may not refuse students with service animals entrance into their classroom, but they can require the owner to control the behavior of the service animal.
 Additionally, service animals must be tethered at all times (unless the leash interferes with the task the animal performs) and meet all local health requirements, including vaccinations.

-If a student with a disability needs an emotional support animal in university housing, the student must submit a written request to the Department of Housing and Residential Life.
+If a student with a disability needs an emotional support animal in university housing, the student must submit a written request to the Office of Disability Services.
+If a student has any questions about this process, please contact the Office of Disability Services at 512-245-3451 or ODS@txstate.edu.